orion-labs/orion-ptt-system-terraform/README.md

 If you choose not to follow this step, you will need to set up DNS manually, or use the above repo as a module in your own terraform code that configures DNS independently.

 To configure DNS Records manually, consult your DNS Provider, or see [https://aws.amazon.com/route53/](https://aws.amazon.com/route53/) for reference.

+## VPC Creation

+If you like, this repo will create a VPC for you.

+Simply include the following in your variable file:

+      create_vpc = true

+By default it will create a VPC with a network of `34.203.14.50` and a subnet using `34.203.14.50` and an availability zome of `us-east-1a`.

+You can override these values with the following in your variable file:

+      create_vpc = true
+      vpc_network = "10.44.0.0/21"
+      public_subnet_cidr = "10.44.0.0/24"
+      public_subnet_az = "us-east-1a"